-Better than Windows XP, Windows 7 has built-in Extend Volume functionality in Disk Management, which can be use to extend both primary and logical partition.
-However, due to some inherent limitations, you cannot extend primary partition in some situations.
+Better than Windows XP, Windows 7 has built-in Extend Volume function in Disk Management, which can be use to extend partition without losing data.
+However, due to some inherent limitations, you cannot extend primary partition with Disk Management in some situations.

 A 250GB hard disk cannot be increased to 300GB, so before extending a drive you must delete or shrink another drive.
-Shrink Volume functionality can help decrease a drive, but the Unallocated space can only be produced on the right side, so when you right click C drive, Extend Volume is disabled after shrinking D.
+Extend Volume can only merge Unallocated space to the left contiguous partition, but Shrink Volume function can only make Unallocated space on the right side, so when you right click C drive after shrinking D, Extend Volume is disabled.

-As you see in the screenshot of my Windows 7 Disk Management, Extend Volume is grayed out when right click drive D. Different with Primary partition, Logical drive will be converted to Free space after deleting.
+As you see in the screenshot of my Windows 7 Disk Management, disk space of drive E: shows as Free after deleting, Extend Volume is grayed out for drive D.

 Actually, both Shrink and Extend Volume only support NTFS partition, FAT32 and other types of partitions cannot be shrank or extended under Windows 7 Disk Management.